meowpow-png/alis-ai/src/developer-mode.md

 - Always run in dry-run mode by default
 - Never write or modify files without explicit confirmation
 - Present the changelog output in markdown preview format

+**Reverted Commit Handling:**

+- Detect `Revert:` commit messages and extract referenced commit hashes
+- Exclude both the original and the revert from the changelog
+- Only include finalized changes that exist in the release branch’s file state

 **Optional Git Backlinks:**